dancancro/great-big-example-application/README.md

 The `yarn run` command will list all of the scripts available to run for this project.

+### Debugging info

+You can get state information during development in a couple of ways.
+You can either have it log each state change to the console or enable the Redux dev tools.
+Logging is enabled in `src/main/webapp/app/core/store/index.ts`.
+Last I checked Redux dev tools has a pretty big performance penalty so it's turned off.
+To turn it on edit the part about StoreDevtoolsModule in `app.module.ts`.

 ## More Settings you'll need to set

 |File|Setting|Source|